VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What are augmentations?
 Why do we need them?
+Data augmentation is a way of creating new 'data' with different orientations.
+The benefits of this are two fold, the first being the ability to generate 'more data' from limited data and secondly it prevents over fitting.
+Data augmentation is a strategy that enables practitioners to significantly increase the diversity of data available for training models, without actually collecting new data.

 What kind of augmentations do you know?
+Data augmentation techniques such as cropping, padding, and horizontal flipping are commonly used to train large neural networks.

 How to choose which augmentations to use?